ccollins-21/Active-Directory-Creating-Users-Group-Policy-and-Managing-Accounts/README.md

  ### [YouTube Demonstration](https://youtu.be/Zrb_DDrI_p4)

 <h2>Description</h2>
-This is a continuation of the "Deploying Active Directory" project.
 This project will demonstrate how to configure Remote Desktop for non-administrative users, automate user creation with PowerShell, and manage group policies.
 Additionally, I’ll cover account lockouts and log monitoring to simulate a real-life IT environment.
 Join me as I dive deeper into deploying Active Directory and enhancing system management skills!  <br/>
 <br />

 This is a continuation of the [Active Directory: Deploying Active Directory in Azure](https://github.com/ccollins-21/Active-Directory-Deploying-Active-Directory) project. <br />